zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/devtool.md

 zowe-api-dev config --name zos --parameter port=10180
 ```

-The last step is to start the applicaiton.
+The last step is to start the application.

 ```bash
 zowe-api-dev start